Cronyism

-Cronyism is the spoils system practice of partiality in awarding jobs and other advantages to friends or trusted colleagues, especially in politics and between politicians and supportive organizations.
-For example, cronyism occurs when appointing "cronies" to positions of authority regardless of their qualifications.
+Cronyism is awarding positions, jobs, contracts, loans, privileges, or advantages to friends or colleagues.
+It is used especially in politics, when referring to partiality between politicians and businesses.
+A person who supports or partakes in cronyism is referred to as a crony, cronie, or cronyist.

+Cronyism occurs when appointing "cronies" to positions of authority regardless of their qualifications.
 This is in contrast to a meritocracy, in which appointments are made based on merit.

-Politically, "cronyism" is derogatorily used to imply buying and selling favors, such as votes in legislative bodies, as doing favors to organizations, giving desirable ambassadorships to exotic places, etc. Cronyism is a specific form of favoritism.
+Politically, "cronyism" is derogatorily used to imply buying and selling favors, such as votes in legislative bodies, doing favors to organizations, or giving desirable ambassadorships to exotic places.